n-califano/n-califano.github.io/_posts/2024-09-13-tryhackme-blue-room.md

 ```

 As you can see from the output we are already running as SYSTEM, so we already have the highest privileges.
-Next we migrate to a process owned by SYSTEM, in fact even if we are SYSTEM does not mean that our process is: we could be restrained by limitations that depends on the specific exploit used to gain access.
+Next, we migrate to a process owned by SYSTEM because even if we are SYSTEM, this does not mean that our process is: we could be restrained by limitations that depend on the specific exploit used to gain access.
-In addition our current process might be short-lived, migrating to a long-running SYSTEM process such as svchost.exe or winlogon.exe gives us more stable and persistent access.
+In addition, our current process might be short-lived.
+Migrating to a long-running SYSTEM process such as svchost.exe or winlogon.exe gives us a more stable and persistent access.
 Let's check the running processes:

 ```bash